Open system effects on slow light and electromagnetically induced transparency: Results

+The components $x_3, x_4$, and $x_5$ shown in Fig.~\ref{fig:coherence-vector-visual}(a-c) are directly related to the optical response of the atom to the probe field.
+A zero detuned ideal case is characterized by vanishing $x_4$ and $x_5$.
+This implies that the electric polarization vanishes, clearly demonstrating the EIT effect.
+By adding depolarization, the $x_5$ component becomes positive at zero detuning and therefore absorption is present, as shown in Fig.~\ref{fig:coherence-vector-visual}(b).
+The $c \leftarrow b$ amplitude damping channel, shown in Fig.~\ref{fig:coherence-vector-visual}(c), gives rise to a negative $x_5$ component, corresponding to probe field gain.

 Let us now examine the susceptibility for a small probe field that interacts with a medium consisting of a collection of $\Lambda$-systems that in turn are affected by the open system channels considered in Sec.~\ref{sec:g-m-b}.
-The susceptibility of a medium is related to the asymptotic state of the atomic coherence $\rho_{ab}^{(\infty)} = x_4^{(\infty)}+ix_5^{(\infty)}$, which can be calculated by using Eqs.~(\ref{eq:M-block-matrix}), (\ref{eq:A}), (\ref{eq:transformed-b-vector}), and (\ref{eq:assymptotic-general-solution}), see., e.g., Ref.~\cite{boyd2003no}.
+The susceptibility \cite{boyd2003no}, of a medium is related to the asymptotic state of the atomic coherence $\rho_{ab}^{(\infty)} = x_4^{(\infty)}+ix_5^{(\infty)}$, which can be calculated by Eq.~(\ref{eq:assymptotic-general-solution}) using Eqs.~(\ref{eq:M-block-matrix}) and (\ref{eq:explicit-b-vector}).
 Explicitly,